calumbradley/calumbradley.dev/README.md

 ## 🧑‍💻 About Calum

-Calum Bradley is a software engineer focused on building performant, maintainable web applications and high‑quality developer experiences.
+Calum Bradley is a software engineer based in Cheshire, UK, who enjoys turning messy requirements into calm, predictable systems.
+He works across the full stack with JavaScript/TypeScript, React, Node.js, SQL databases and DevOps tooling, with a particular interest in automation, CI/CD and keeping production outages comfortably boring.
+When he’s not shipping code, he’s usually out with his cocker spaniel, Chester, or trying to convince his golf handicap to go the right way.

 This site includes: